ServiceNowDevProgram/code-snippets/Client-Side Components/Client Scripts/Detect oldValue newValue and Operation in Glide List Type Fields/readme.md

 detect the action performed.

-This onChange Client script comes handy when dealing with Glide List type fields where we have to change the value in that particular field and detect the value before and after change and also detect the operation which was performed(addition or removal).
+This onChange Client script comes handy when dealing with Glide List type fields where we have to detect whether the value was added or removed and returns the display name of users who were added/removed along with name of operation performed.

 Setup details: